Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Graphics noted that Vince is under federal criminal investigation related to allegations of sexual misconduct and trafficking.
 Another graphic added that Brock Lesnar has not publicly commented on his involvement in the allegations.
 Finally, a graphic said Janel Grant’s lawsuit was paused while the federal investigation was conducted.

 -I didn’t find the documentary to be a hatchet job.
-Nor do I feel like they did a great job of nailing “Madman” part of the slogan that was used to promote the documentary.
+Nor do I feel like they did a great job of nailing “Madman” part of the slogan that was used to promote it.
 They could have been much tougher on Vince.
 And for some reason, I don’t believe there was a single mention John Laurinaitis.
 TKO executives were given a total pass.
 They didn’t show Ari Emanuel gushing over Vince when TKO was formed let alone why he felt the need to keep him around early on despite some of the allegations against him.
-There’s a lot more to discuss.
-Jake Barnett and I will discuss it during the September 26 edition of Dot Net Weekly.
+There’s a lot more to discuss, which Jake Barnett and I did during the September 26 edition of Dot Net Weekly, which is available exclusively for Dot Net Members (including our Patreon patrons).

+It’s funny how every time somebody said federation, the closed captions would say entertainment.